 The Group pays corporation tax on taxable profits as computed under the relevant tax laws of the jurisdictions in which we operate or have a taxable presence.
-Further details about what drives our taxable profit is set out in the Appendix.
+Further details about what drives our taxable profit are set out in Appendix 2.